The Curriculum at The Ridge Primary School

 Intent

-At The Ridge Primary School the inclusive curriculum is designed to provide a broad and balanced education that meets the needs of all children.
+At The Ridge Primary School an inclusive curriculum is designed to provide a broad and balanced education that meets the needs of all children.
 Central to this is the school’s core values of Respect, Independence, Determination, Gratitude and Empathy.

 These are woven through our curriculum which provides opportunities for children to develop as independent, confident and successful learners, with high aspirations, who know how to make a positive contribution to their local community and wider society.